How Can Cloud Computing and Blockchain Reduce the Bullwhip Effect in Supply Chain?

 How the Bullwhip Effect Impacts the Supply Chain

-When distorted information is transmitted up the supply chain, at some point the cost from those fluctuations in production/ordering can outweigh the cost of holding inventory, resulting in a major revenue drain for businesses. suggests that a decrease in the bullwhip effect ratio by one can generate $26 in inventory cost savings, as well as a stockout reduction of 0.15 days for a product during a year.
+When distorted information is transmitted up the supply chain, at some point the cost from those fluctuations in production/ordering can outweigh the cost of holding inventory, resulting in a major revenue drain for businesses.
+Recent research suggests that a decrease in the bullwhip effect ratio by one can generate $26 in inventory cost savings, as well as a stockout reduction of 0.15 days for a product during a year.
 Proactively taking this effect with different bullwhip techniques can further enhance the overall supply chain performance and foster service-level improvements.

 The bullwhip effect plaguing your supply chain can manifest itself in the following manners: